General Relativity Contains the Standard Model

 Section~13 derives an expression for $\Lambda$.
 This expression contains the photon's radius, which is calculated in Sec.\,14.
 Section~15 determines the value 1/19 for $\alpha$ in the quantum mass correction equation.
-Section~16 derives the mass of the electron and the value 1/137 for the fine structure constant.
-Masses for the muon, tau and the neutrinos are deduced in Sec.\,17.
+Section~16 explains the masses of the electron, muon, tau and photon and the value for the fine structure constant.
+Masses for the neutrinos are deduced in Sec.\,17.
 New fermions are described in Sec.\,18.
 The reason why only the observed elementary particle interactions take place is explained in Sec.\,19.
-Section~20 explains the masses of the $W^\pm$ and $Z^0$ from scratch (instead of from the weak interaction coupling constant $G_W$ as is presently done in the Standard Model).
-The main prediction of the theory --- new intermediate vector bosons with precisely determined masses --- is given in Sec.\,21.
+Section~20 derives the masses of the $W^\pm$ and $Z^0$ from scratch (instead of from the weak interaction coupling constant $G_W$ as is presently done in the Standard Model).
+One of the main predictions of the theory --- new intermediate vector bosons with precisely determined masses --- is given in Sec.\,21.
+The so-called Higgs boson is discussed in Sec.\,22, which is where 3D time's predictions are summarized.
+Conclusions are presented in Sec.\,23.
 [2]

 {\samepage

 \nopagebreak The electron does not have a mass term in the 6D curvature scalar $\w R$.
 However, the electron acquires a mass through its electric field.
 An electric field contains energy and since the electron always carries this field with it, this energy may be considered to be a rest mass.} Equivalently, the source of the electron's mass may be ascribed to its charge.
 It requires energy to keep together an assemblage of electric charges of the same sign, which tend to repel each other.
 This is represented by the equation for the electron's classical radius